 We believe that most of the investments that we may acquire in the future will constitute qualifying assets.
 However, we may be precluded from investing in what we believe to be attractive investments if such investments are not qualifying assets for purposes of the 1940 Act.
 If we do not invest a sufficient portion of our assets in qualifying assets, we could violate the 1940 Act provisions applicable to BDCs.
 As a result of such violation, specific rules under the 1940 Act could prevent us, for example, from making follow-on investments in existing portfolio companies (which could result in the dilution of our position) or could require us to dispose of investments at inappropriate times in order to come into compliance with the 1940 Act.
-If we need to dispose of such investments quickly, it could be difficult to dispose of such investments on favorable terms.
-We may not be able to find a buyer for such investments and, even if we do find a buyer, we may have to sell the investments at a substantial loss.
+If we need to dispose of such investments and, even if we do find a buyer, we may have to sell the investments at a substantial loss.
 Any such outcomes would have a material adverse effect on our business, financial condition, results of operations and cash flows.

-If we do not maintain our status as a BDC, we would be subject to regulation as a registeredclosed-end investment company under the 1940 Act.
-As a registeredclosed-end investment company, we would be subject to substantially more regulatory restrictions under the 1940 Act, which would significantly decrease our operating flexibility.
+If we do not maintain our status as a BDC, we would be subject to regulation as a registered closed-end investment company under the 1940 Act.
+As a registered closed-end investment company, we would be subject to substantially more regulatory restrictions under the 1940 Act, which would significantly decrease our operating flexibility.